semgrep/semgrep-docs/docs/semgrep-cloud-platform/gitlab-mr-comments.md

 ### Viewing the path of tainted data in MR comments

-To enable dataflow traces feature in your CI pipeline, fulfill the following prerequisites:
+To enable dataflow traces in your CI pipeline, fulfill the following prerequisites:

 :::info Prerequisites
 - Enable GitLab merge request Semgrep comments.
 For more details, see [Enabling GitLab merge request comments](#enabling-gitlab-merge-request-comments) section.
 - To obtain meaningful results of dataflow traces in MR comments, use Semgrep Pro Engine while scanning your repositories to display cross-file (interfile) findings.
 To enable Semgrep Pro Engine, see [Semgrep Pro Engine overview](/semgrep-code/semgrep-pro-engine-intro/).
 - Not all Semgrep rules or rulesets make use of taint tracking.
-Ensure that you have a ruleset, such as the **default ruleset** added in your **[Rule Board](https://semgrep.dev/orgs/-/board)**.
-If this ruleset is not added, go to [https://semgrep.dev/p/default](https://semgrep.dev/p/default), and then click **Add to Rule Board**.
+Ensure that you have a ruleset, such as the **default ruleset** added in your **[Policies](https://semgrep.dev/orgs/-/policies)**.
+If this ruleset is not added, go to [https://semgrep.dev/p/default](https://semgrep.dev/p/default), and then click **Add to Policy**.
 You can add rules that use taint tracking from [Semgrep Registry](https://semgrep.dev/explore).
 :::

 <MoreHelp />